2011 alleged Iran assassination plot: Skepticism

 Kenneth Katzman, a Middle East analyst at the Congressional Research Service, said, "There is simply no precedent – or even reasonable rationale – for Iran working any plot, no matter where located, through a non-Muslim proxy such as Mexican drug gangs....
 The Iranian modus operandi is only to trust sensitive plots to their own employees, or to trusted proxies such as Hezbollah, Saudi Hezbollah, Hamas, the Sadr faction in Iraq, Iran-friendly extremist Muslims in Afghanistan and other pro-Iranian Muslim groups."
 However, US officials argued that Iran may have needed to use "a far riskier proxy" because "it has far fewer agents in the United States".
 In 2013, Dexter Filkins described the attack as one of at least thirty directed by Iran's Quds force "in places as far flung as Thailand, New Delhi, Lagos, and Nairobi".
 Filkins noted that "The Quds Force appears to be more effective close to home, and a number of the remote plans have gone awry."

 Mental status

-Dr. Michael B. First, editor of the DSM-IV-TR, and Dr. Joel Morgan, of the APA Council, testified that Manssor Arbabsiar suffers from bipolar disorder.
+Dr. Michael B. First, editor of the DSM-IV-TR, and Dr. Joel Morgan, of the APA Council, testified that Manssor Arbabsiar has bipolar disorder.
 They said he has manic episodes in which he is not well in touch with reality, and that he has difficulty "comprehending the circumstances surrounding a particular decision or appreciating the consequences of that decision.
 Individuals with bipolar disorder who are in a manic state frequently display feelings of invincibility and grandiosity.
 These feelings may cause them to enter into agreements that they would not otherwise enter into."
 They also said he has "impaired cognitive functioning."

 A former partner said that Arbabsiar was known for being disorganized – for losing keys, forgetting to pay his bills, and getting important details wrong.
 "If they wanted 007, I think they got Mr. Bean," he stated.